 NEWS REPORT: Stress positions, standing sleep deprivation, nudity and repeated waterboarding.

 ALBERTO R. GONZALES: I try not to get into discussion about what is or what is not torture because if you believe it’s torture, there’s nothing I can say to dissuade you of that.
 When I think about torture it’s broken bones, electric shocks to genitalia.
 It’s pulling your teeth out with pliers.
 It’s cutting off a limb.
 That’s torture.
 Is water-boarding at the same level?
 I’d say, probably not.

 ALBERTO J. MORA: We’ve disfigured the definition of torture.
 We’ve also sought to shield those who were responsible both for the application of the torture and for the decision to apply torture.
 We’ve changed the definition, and we’ve dispensed with the concept of accountability.

 NARRATION: Despite other detainee deaths during C.I.A. interrogations, Passaro remains the only interrogator connected to the C.I.A. ever brought to task in an American court.

 HYDER AKBAR: It’s hard for me to have any sympathy for Dave.
 I’m more inclined towards finding out about these other cases, and seeing who else needs to be punished for what they had done there.

 NARRATION: Akbar says that what happened in that interrogation room has changed the course of many lives – including his own.

-HYDER AKBAR FROM IPHONE FOOTAGE: I was driving.
+HYDER AKBAR: I was driving.
 We got ambushed.
 You can see the car’s on fire.